Get Help Filing a Small Claims Lawsuit Against a Car DealershipSue Car Dealership

 Consider filing a complaint against the car dealership with the DMV

 A demand letter is a letter that outlines a set of requests or a demand for payment.
-For example, you could request a refund and explain why you are requesting a refund.
+For example, you could request a refund and explain why you are requesting a refund in a demand letter.

 What to include in the demand letter?

 Unsure of what to include in your demand letter to the car dealership?
 Here is a list of information you could include:

 Make sure to review any contracts you have from the car dealership in detail in case they have requirements on where to send a demand letter or if they have forced arbitration.

-So how much are you going to spend by suing a car dealership in small claims court?
+So how much are you going to spend by suing a car dealership or private seller in small claims court?

 Court Filing Fees

-The amount you will pay to file a small claims lawsuit in California depends on how much you are suing the car dealership or private seller for.
+The amount you will pay to file a small claims lawsuit depends on how much you are suing the car dealership or private seller for.
 In general, filing fees tend to be affordable, and on average, filing fees are $15 - $75.
-If you cannot afford to pay court fees, you can ask the court to waive the fees if this is an option in your local small claims court.
+If you cannot afford to pay court fees, you should ask the court to waive the fees if this is an option in your local small claims court.

 Once the lawsuit is filed, you have to notify the car dealership that you have sued them.
 This is called "serving."
 Serving Costs can range from $0-$75.

-By suing in small claims you are agreeing to waive any amount over the maximum amount you can sue for, even if you are owed more.
+By suing in small claims, you agree to waive any amount over the maximum amount you can sue for, even if you are owed more.
 For example, if the car dealership owes you $12,000, and you decide to sue in small claims, you are waiving suing for an additional $2,000.
 Meaning that you will win a maximum of $10,000.